7.5. Tuples

 7.5.4.
 Operations

 The following operations are defined on tuple values.
-In all of the usage examples tuple-expr means some tuple yielding expression, while int_lit is an integer literal as defined in Integer Literals and id is an identifier as defined in Identifiers.
+In all of the usage examples tuple-expr means some expression yielding tuples with the same type signature, while int_lit is an integer literal as defined in Integer Literals and tuple-inst is the name of tuple instance as defined in Identifiers.

 Class